blocksmithtech/ethereum-private-network/README.md

 # Ethereum private network

-This repo will help you quickly provision and configure a private ethereum blockchain network.
+This repo will help you quickly provision and configure a private ethereum blockchain network on AWS.

 ## Requirements